-The faculty of the College of Education is committed to fulfilling the following three major functions:
+The faculty of the College of Education are committed to fulfilling the following four major functions:

 - to provide undergraduate and graduate professional preparation for teachers, administrators, school professionals, and others who assume positions in a variety of settings including P-12 schools, higher education, and an array of industry and business environments;

-- to collaborate with school personnel, educational agencies, professional groups, and others interested in the evaluation and improvement of educational opportunities, programs, and services; and
+- to collaborate with school personnel, educational agencies, professional groups, and others interested in the evaluation and improvement of educational opportunities, programs, and services at both the P-12 and higher education levels;

-- to promote and conduct experimental and other research studies designed to improve educational practice and to advance educational theory.
+- to provide meaningful service and promote and conduct scholarly activity, including experimental and other research studies designed to improve educational practice, to advance educational theory, and to advance science in the kinesiology and technology fields; and

 In addition to being accredited by the National Council for Accreditation of Teacher Education/Council for the Accreditation of Educator Preparation and the Southern Association of Colleges and Schools, the College of Education is a member of the American Association of Colleges for Teacher Education.
 It is the objective of this College to provide excellence in education while at the same time exhibiting a friendly attitude toward students.
 The teacher education programs are approved by the Mississippi State Department of Education, thereby enabling graduates to satisfy the certification requirements for the State of Mississippi.

 The mission of the College of Education is to prepare highly qualified professionals to serve as teachers, administrators, supervisors, counselors, and other professionals in educational settings, industry, and human service agencies.

 • Through its leadership in teaching, service, research, recruitment, and international activities, the College of Education prepares professionals who contribute substantially to the improvement of the lives of an increasing diverse group of individuals in our changing, technologically complex, and diverse society.